pchoudhari/QnAMakerBackupRestore/AzFunctions/README.md

 3. Create a Function Application in Azure.

-   Refer to the [Azure Function documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli?tabs=bash%2Cbrowser&pivots=programming-language-csharp#create-supporting-azure-resources-for-your-function) to create an application.
-Alternatively, if you are familiar with Azure Portal, you can also create the Function application via the Portal.
+   Refer to the [Azure Function documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli?tabs=bash%2Cbrowser&pivots=programming-language-csharp#create-supporting-azure-resources-for-your-function) to create an Function Application.
+Alternatively, you can also create the Function application via the Azure Portal.

 4. Update the Azure Function configuration parameters.